Articles | Volume 35, issue 4

 Short summary

-At the evocation of ‘icy landscapes’, Africa is not the first place that comes to mind.
-The modern relief of Southern Africa is generally considered as resulting from uplift and counteracting erosion.
-We show that many modern reliefs of this region are fossil glacial landscapes tied to an ice age that occurred 300 million years ago: striated pavements, valleys, fjords.
-We emphasise how these landscapes have escaped being erased for hundreds of millions of years, generally considered improbable.
+At the evocation of icy landscapes, Africa is not the first place that comes to mind.
+The modern relief of Southern Africa is generally considered to be a result of uplift and counteracting erosion.
+We show that some of the modern relief of this region is due to fossil glacial landscapes – striated pavements, valleys, and fjords – tied to an ice age that occurred ca. 300 Myr ago.
+We focus on how these landscapes have escaped being erased for hundreds of millions of years.

 Gaston Godard, David C. Smith, Damien Jaujard, and Sidali Doukkari